otaviof/hosts/README.md

 # `hosts`

 Command line utility to generate your `/etc/hosts`, based in a combination files.
-It also supports reading a external HTTP resource to populate local definitions, like block-lists for instance.
+It also supports reading an external HTTP resource to populate local definitions, like block-lists for instance.

 The objective of `hosts` is to allow keeping individual projects, or contexts, hosts definitions into their own files, and also move this type of data back to user home.